grib0ed0v/hse-cv-course-2017/4. Face Recognition/README.md

 ----
 ## Experimental results

+### Our own dataset

-Used dataset consists of 289 images (not public, available by request) of 19 subjects.
-Data was separated into train and test of 190 and 99 images respectively.
+Used dataset consists of 289 images of 19 subjects.
+Data was separated into train and test sets of 190 and 99 images respectively.
 Results for two configurations are presented: with preprocessing enabled and with preprocessing disabled (`detector_config.json`, section `debug` value `noProcessing` set).

 Recognizer calls used to obtain single result: